SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 In this section, you learn how to import the SAP Business One OData service as a "remote service" into your SAP Cloud Application Programming Model (CAP) project and how to use the OData service to create SAP Business One purchase orders to allow the procurement of anything required for the organization or staging of your poetry slams.

-You keep the core of your multi-tenant application, which you developed in the previous tutorials, and add changes for the ERP integration.

-> Note: Your solution is now in a good state to save a version of your implementation in your version control system, which enables you to go back to the multi-tenant application without ERP integration at any time.

 ### Import SAP Business One OData Service

 The SAP Business One OData service is consumed by using a destination.
 SAP Cloud Application Programming Model uses a one-to-one binding of remote services and destinations.
 To propagate the logged-in business user to SAP Business One, an OAuth 2.0 SAML Bearer authentication is used.
 This way, the SAP Business One OData service for purchase orders considers the user authorizations.